georgju2/dcd-scheduling/README.md

 # Apache Airflow Setup Guide

-This README is a comprehensive guide for setting up Apache Airflow with CeleryExecutor on an Ubuntu machine in an OpenStack environment, utilizing PostgreSQL as the database, and configuring Redis in the Airflow Config file.
+This README is a guide for setting up Apache Airflow with CeleryExecutor on an Ubuntu machine in an OpenStack environment, utilizing PostgreSQL as the database, and configuring Redis in the Airflow Config file.

+Refer to the [official Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/) for more information and advanced configurations.

 ## Prerequisites